HaraldoAlbergaria/flickr-tasks/README.md

 A collection of _python_ scripts to automate some tasks on _Flickr_.
 At the moment, the following are available:

 - **_auto_add2groups/_**
-    - **_add_photo_to_group.py_**: Automatically add photos to a group according to the group rules.
+    - **_add-photo-to-group.py_**: Automatically add photos to a group according to the group rules.
 These rules can be regarding the limit for the number of added photos (eg: 3 each day) or the actual content of the photos (eg: a given camera or lens).

 - **_auto_tasks/_**
     - **_process-photos.py_**: Process photos in a photostream to do an action according to specified rules. e.g: Add tags to photos for views, favorites and comments counts.